31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Another animal you might have in front of you when you notice a yellow set of eyeballs is the raccoon.

 Raccoons are also nocturnal animals and therefore also have the reflective layer behind the eyes.
-They will typically reflect yellow light to you.
+They will typically reflect yellow light back of you.

 Racoon with yellow shining eyes at night reflecting the light